WorkloadAutomation/agent-docker-kit/README.md

 The **docker-compose-zcentric.yml** is to run the container as z-centric agent connected to z/OS Controller, you can edit it to set the following customizable parameter:

-* **AGENTHOSTNAME**
+* **SERVERHOSTNAME**
-The hostname of the agent.
+The hostname of the z/OS Controller.
 This parameter corresponds to the  hostname  property in the *JobManager.ini*  file and to the  *FullyQualifiedHostname * and *ResourceAdvisorUrl*  properties in the  *JobManagerGWID*  file.

 * **AGENTID**
 The ID of the agent.